chrismaltby/gb-studio-site/content/docs/project-editor.md

 <img title="The Asset Viewer" src="/img/screenshots/asset-viewer.png" width="1258">

-The _?_ button will bring up the documentation page for that type of asset.
-The searchbar beside it can narrow down the list of assets to a specific file.
+The **?** button will bring up the documentation page for that type of asset.
+The searchbar will narrow down the list of assets to a specific file.
 Pressing _Edit_ will open the selected file using your system's default app setting.

 As with any window in GB Studio, your project assets folder can be opened with the folder button on the top right.